-- 1. The total number of fish kept by species from all MHI Deep 7 fishing trips in a fishing year, as reported by fishermen (including Deep 7 species, non-Deep 7 Bottomfish-Management-Unit-Species (BMUS), and all other species (e.g., pelagic). - 2.
+- 1. The total number of fish kept by species from all MHI Deep 7 fishing trips in a fishing year, as reported by fishermen (including Deep 7 species, non-Deep 7 BMUS, and all other species, e.g., pelagic). - 2.
 Fishing years between 2002 and 2006 are defined by calendar year.
-Since 2007, the fishing year for the MHI Deep 7 bottomfish fishery starts September 1 and ends August 31 of the following year, or earlier if the quota is reached before the end of the season. - 3.
+Since 2007, the fishing year for the MHI Deep 7 bottomfish fishery has begun September 1 and ended August 31 of the following year, or earlier if the quota is reached before the end of the season. - 3.
 The weight of the kept catch is estimated as the number of fish kept times the annual average whole weight per fish based on State of Hawaii marine dealer data. - 4.
 The estimated value of the catch is estimated as the weight of the kept catch times the annual average price per pound.
 This measure assumes all fish landed are sold.
 Thus, the estimated value would be different from the sale value generated from the dealer's sale value.

-For the MHI Deep 7 bottomfish fishery, revenue was calculated by license (CML) because individual revenues are monitored by CML.
-Multiple fishermen can fish in the same vessel but report their revenue separately, by individual CML.
-Additionally, a fisherman may fish in different vessels through the year, so revenue is more attached to CML than to vessel and the Gini coefficient essentially measures the equality of the distribution of revenue among active fishermen (CML holders).
+For the MHI Deep 7 bottomfish fishery, revenue was calculated by license because individual revenues are monitored for each CML.
+Multiple fishers can fish in the same vessel but report their revenue separately.
+Additionally, a fisher may fish in different vessels throughout the year, so revenue is more attached to CML than to vessel and the Gini coefficient essentially measures the equality of the distribution of revenue among active fishers (i.e., CML holders).
 Gini coefficient 0 indicates "no different" and 1 is "extremely different".
 Therefore, the high Gini coefficient in this fishery would imply that a small portion of fishermen account for a large share of fishery revenues.
 Past research demonstrates evidence of this as participants in this fishery reflect a wide range of motivations and avidity, and there is a relatively small segment of full-time commercial fishery highliners (Hospital and Beavers 2012; Chan and Pan 2017).

-Trends in fishery revenues per vessel and the distribution of these revenues across vessels (GINI coefficients) are shown in Figure 12, and the trends in revenue per trip with showing Deep 7 and non-deep 7 revenues, respectively, in Figure 13.
+Trends in fishery revenues per vessel and the distribution of these revenues across vessels (i.e., Gini coefficients) are shown in Figure 12, and the trends in revenue per trip for Deep 7 and non-Deep 7 fisheries are shown in Figure 13.
 In Figure 12, "fishery revenues" refers to Deep 7 bottomfish species catch as well as revenues of other species (such as non-Deep 7 bottomfish, pelagic, and other species) caught on the same Deep 7 fishing trips.
-As shown in Figure 12, the average Gini coefficient in the past ten years had been steady, 0.74 on average, and it was 0.75 in in 2022, indicating the variations of annual revenue among vessels were substantial.
-In 2022, the average annual revenue per vessel (CML) from all bottomfish trips was \$6,333, slightly higher than the previous year, \$5,979 in 2021.
+As shown in Figure 12, the average Gini coefficient over the past ten years has been steady at 0.74 on average; it was 0.75 in in 2022, indicating the variations of annual revenue among vessels were notable.
+In 2022, the average annual revenue per vessel from all bottomfish trips was \$6,333, slightly higher than the costs from the previous year of \$5,979 in 2021.

-In Figure 13, the revenue per trip included Deep-7, non-Deep-7 bottomfish species, and nonbottomfish species (such as pelagic) that were caught in the same trip.
+In Figure 13, the revenue per trip included Deep-7, non-Deep-7 bottomfish species, and non-bottomfish species (such as pelagic) that were caught in the same trip.
 Supporting data for Figure 12 and Figure 18 are provided in Table 63.